travis-ci/docs-travis-ci-com/user/for-beginners.md

 2. Fix the code by making sure that `2=1+1` in `Test.php`, commit and push to GitHub.
 This time, the build does not fail.

    ```bash
    $ git add -A
    $ git commit -m 'Testing Travis CI: fixing the build'
    $ git push
    ```

 Congratulations, you have added a GitHub repository to Travis and learnt the basics of configuring builds and testing code.

+> Note there is no need to make a pull request to the original repository, the build is run on your fork.